 - Cinnamon: could we have an autumn spice anything without cinnamon?
 I think not.
 You can also use cinnamon sticks for a more real-spice vibe if you prefer.

 - Allspice: tastes like a warm combination of cinnamon, nutmeg, and clove.
-It’s essential in Carribean cooking, and in the U.S. it’s commonly used in fall-inspired desserts.
+It’s essential in Caribbean cooking, and in the U.S. it’s commonly used in fall-inspired desserts.

 - Coriander: it’s delicate, earthy, with slightly sweet and spicy notes with a touch of citrus, which perfectly balances out this spice-filled syrup.

-This is such an easy recipe, that it feels like kind of a not-recipe?
+This is such an easy recipe, that it feels like kind of a not-recipe.
 It comes down to boiling, and….that’s it.
+Simple syrup is an equal mixture of water and sugar, and this version just has those delicious spices added.
+Easy, peasy!

-Combine the brown sugar, water, and spicse in a saucepan, whisking them together until they’re combined.
+Combine the brown sugar, water, and spices in a saucepan, whisking them together until they’re combined.

 Bring everything to a boil and let it simmer for 4-5 minutes, allowing the ingredients to dissolve together while the flavors of the spices open up and release all their goodness.